 The Alexander Valley Appellation, Sonoma County’s largest AVA, sits east of the 101 in Northern Sonoma County, where vineyards sprawl across the valley in the shadow of the Mayacama Mountains.
-Characterized by 82 winegrowers, 31 wineries, and 15,000 vineyard acres, Alexander has no shortage of wine.
+Characterized by 82 winegrowers, 31 wineries, and 15,000 vineyard acres, Alexander Valley has no shortage of wine.
 Yet with a history that includes once being California's second-most visited tourism destination, after Disneyland, the Alexander Valley has so many things to do beyond just winery hopping.
 Read on to discover our guide to Sonoma County’s Alexander Valley.

 Cabernet Sauvignon reigns supreme in Sonoma County’s largest AVA.
-At Silver Oak Cellars, for example, Cabernet Sauvignon has been the winery’s singular focus since 1972.
+At Silver Oak, for example, Cabernet Sauvignon has been the winery’s singular focus since 1972.
 Enjoy tastings and food and wine pairings in their new state-of-the-art tasting room.
 Nearby, Jordan also specializes in Cabernet Sauvignon, among other varietals, and features a unique selection of winery tours and food and wine pairings on their property that boasts 360-degree views of Alexander Valley.
-Elsewhere, notable wineries include the historic Soda Rock Winery, Francis Ford Coppola Winery, Clos du Bois, Medlock Ames, Robert Young, and Stonestreet Estate Vineyards, which was founded by Kendall-Jackson's Jess Stonestreet Jackson.
+Elsewhere, notable wineries include the historic Soda Rock Winery, Francis Ford Coppola Winery, Medlock Ames, Robert Young, and Stonestreet Estate Vineyards, which was founded by Kendall-Jackson's Jess Stonestreet Jackson.

 Things To Do

 For outdoor lovers, Alexander Valley is conveniently located along the Russian River.
 Float or paddle through the Alexander Valley with River’s Edge Kayak & Canoe Trips, which is among the local outfitters that offer trips down the Russian River via kayak, canoe, or standup paddleboard.
-For outdoor adventure by land, Fitch Mountain and Healdsburg Open Preserve are in the town of Healdsburg itself, and both are easy hikes.
+For outdoor adventure by land, Fitch Mountain and Healdsburg Ridge Open Space Preserve are in the town of Healdsburg itself, and both are gorgeous hikes.
 Due west from Healdsburg is Lake Sonoma, which has more than 40 miles of hiking trails, and boat and kayak rentals available at the marina.
 On a rainy day, travelers can pop into the Lake Sonoma Visitor Center and Fish Hatchery to learn more about the local history and see an operating fish hatchery in action.

 By night, there's Raven Theatre in Healdsburg, which hosts more than 100 theatrical productions annually.
 Meanwhile, live music takes place on weekends at bars like Geyserville Gun Club and Elephant In The Room in Healdsburg.